nea89o/Firmament/README.md

 ## Firmament
 <small><i>Powered by NEU</i></small>

-> Note: This is still very much more of a tech demo, than an actual usable project.
-Please do not confuse it for one.
+> Firmament will soon enter its early public alpha stage.
+While there is still much to be done in terms of usability,
+> a lot of features are already ready.
+>
-> Please do not ask for [features to be added](TODO.txt) (although bug reports are welcome).
+> In the meantime please do not ask for features to be added, [instead check the TODO list](TODO.txt) (although bug
+> reports are welcome).

 [This project is currently being renamed.](#renaming)